abeudev/Agri_Smart/readme.md

 ## Introduction

-Open Agriculture is an open-source decision-support system for precision farming.
+Agriculture is an open-source decision-support system for precision farming.
 This application is thought to be self-hosted using a low-power SBC (e.g., Raspberry Pi 3, Pine A64) and accessed within a local network.

 <img width="720" src="docs/dashboard.png">